plokhotnyuk/actors/README.md

 - Maven: 3.x or sbt: 0.13.x

 ## Building & running benchmarks
+Before benchmark running check if your CPU works in most performant mode (not a powersave one).
+Check it on Linux by following command:
+`cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_governor`

 Use following command-line instructions to build from sources and run benchmarks with Scala's ForkJoinPool in FIFO mode:
 ```sh
 mvn -B clean test >outX.txt